Skip to content

 | |---MilestonePSTools.psd1

-Once you have the modules extracted and placed in the right location, you should be able to run Import-Module MilestonePSTools and both MipSdkRedist and MilestonePSTools will be loaded into your PowerShell session.
-If you get an error message, check out this blog post to see if we've already shared some tips on how to deal with it!
+Once you have the modules extracted and placed in the right location, you should be able to run Import-Module MilestonePSTools and it will be loaded into your PowerShell session.
+If you get an error message, check out this blog post to see if we've already shared some tips on how to handle it.